symfony/symfony-docs/security.rst

     :ref:`form_login-csrf` on how to protect your login form.

 And that's it!
-When you submit the form, the security system automatically checks the user's credentials and either authenticate the user or send the user back to the login form where the error can be displayed.
+When you submit the form, the security system automatically reads the ``_username`` and ``_email`` POST parameter, loads the user via the user provider, checks the user's credentials and either authenticates the user or sends them back to the login form where the error can be displayed.

 To review the whole process:

 #.
-The user tries to access a resource that is protected;
+The user tries to access a resource that is protected (e.g. ``/admin``);
 #.
 The firewall initiates the authentication process by redirecting the
    user to the login form (``/login``);
 #.
 The ``/login`` page renders login form via the route and controller created
    in this example;
 #.
 The user submits the login form to ``/login``;
 #.
-The security system intercepts the request, checks the user's submitted
+The security system (i.e. the ``form_login`` authenticator) intercepts the
-   credentials, authenticates the user if they are correct, and sends the user back to the login form if they are not.
+   request, checks the user's submitted credentials, authenticates the user if they are correct, and sends the user back to the login form if they are not.

 .. _form_login-csrf: